AbdullahBakir97/Weather--App-django-vue.js/README.md

 ## Overview

 Welcome to the Weather App!
 This dynamic web application, crafted with Django and Vue.js, seamlessly integrates the Tomorrow.io Weather API to provide up-to-the-minute weather forecasts.
-With its intuitive search feature powered by the Google Maps API, stay informed about weather conditions anywhere in the world.
+With its intuitive search feature powered by the Google Maps API, get informed about weather conditions anywhere in the world.

 ## Features